yeronimuz/domiot-mqtt-backend/README.md

 # domiot-backend
-Devices CRUD
+Subscribe to all data from an MQTT broker
 ## Starting the service
-TODO
+Dockerized, TODO

 ## It has the following features:
-* Read data from MQTT broker, such as device data, config data
+* Read device data from MQTT broker, such as device data, config data
+* Store the received data in a database
+* Provide MQTT broker with (new) config data

 ## Technical specs

 # How to setup the domotics eco-system:
 The following items are required:
 * An mqtt message broker, like mosquitto
-* A Java Enterprise Container, like Wildfly
+* Docker
 * Some mqtt devices
-* A domiot IOT service.
-It acts on sensor data and forwards it to this backend service.
-It also manages scenes, schemes and parameter management
 ## Simple setup

 ## Remote setup